-Workers described the serious toll on their lives when, after receiving UI benefits for months or even a year (after a struggle to access benefits to begin with), they were suddenly thrown off because of an ID.me flag.
+Workers described the serious toll on their lives when, after receiving UI benefits for months or even a year (after a struggle to access benefits to begin with), they were suddenly thrown off because of a fraud flag that forced them to go through ID.me.
 They often could not get through to NYSDOL or ID.me to ask questions, and when they did, they received conflicting instructions.
+188

-Because of ID.me's inability to recognize documentation and other processing problems, workers experienced unconscionable delays and denials.
-For example, Mr. Brito described one client who waited nine to ten weeks with no benefits because of a wrongful ID.me flag.
-After struggling with translation and obtaining the required documents, the worker submitted his birth certificate, Social Security Card, and state identification to ID.me.
+Because of the difficulties related to ID.me's document verification system and other processing problems, workers experienced unconscionable delays and denials.
+For example, Mr. Brito described one client who waited nine to ten weeks with no benefits because of a wrongful fraud flag.
+189 After struggling with translation and obtaining the required documents, the worker submitted his birth certificate, Social Security Card, and state identification to ID.me.
 After three weeks with no response, he re-uploaded his documentation, yet six more weeks passed before his reinstatement.
-As a result of the ID.me delays, despite his full compliance, he lost months of UI benefits.
+As a result of these delays, despite his full compliance, he lost months of UI benefits.
+190

 The Legal Aid Society Paralegal Katherine Stanton explained: "[O]ftentimes a claimant has already submitted [to] ID.me, and they think it's fine, but for some reason it hasn't gone through and the DOL hasn't followed up to ask them to submit another ID.me or to ask them for further information.
-They're not communicating with the claimants about why their benefits have been cut are always tied up."191

-Ms. Ahn from Flushing Workers Center reported that eligible LEP workers simply gave up on the process.
+They're not communicating with the claimants about why their benefits have been cut off and there's no way for the claimants to really get in touch with them because the phone lines are always tied up."
+191 Ms. Ahn from Flushing Workers Center reported that eligible LEP workers simply gave up on the process.
 For these applicants, facing the barriers first with NYSDOL and then with ID.me was "hurdle hurdle hurdle - and not worth it."
 Members of the Workers Center "eventually went back to work" without ever collecting the UI benefits due them.
+192

 Steve Gray, Senior Counsel for the National Employment Law Project, publicly described how the insurmountable barriers have had a chilling impact on workers, reporting stories of people "who just threw their hands up and gave up due to problems with the ID.me verification process ranging from long waits for video chats to issues accessing the technology needed to sign up[.]"
 According to Mr. Gray, ID.me "has a serious chilling effect on the application process . . . [w]hich means people just leave and walk away.

-And we don't have a good way of telling right now why they're not completing the application."194
+And we don't have a good way of telling right now why they're not completing the application."
 Notably, multiple advocates reported that, in their experience, English-speaking claimants were far less likely to get flagged, and when they did, resolved their problems much quicker.
-One advocate estimated based on her caseload that seven out of ten applicants flagged for fraud by ID.me were non-English speakers.
-The
+195 One advocate estimated based on her caseload that seven out of ten applicants flagged for fraud were non-English speakers.
+The impact was devastating: critical UI benefits would simply stop, often for those who needed it most.